 There are many different causes of white patches on nails.
-Some of them are minor conditions, such as normal wear and tear, while others can indicate underlying severe health concerns.
+Some are minor conditions, such as normal wear and tear, while others can indicate underlying severe health concerns.
 Some common causes of white spots on nails include:

 1. Injury to the Nail

 Biting your nails or a direct injury to the nail can result in white marks.
 This is because the nails are composed of layers of keratin.
 In case of an injury, these layers can crack and subsequently have air trapped between them, leading to white marks on fingernails or white spots on toenails.
-Some injuries show up after 4 weeks or longer.
+Some injuries show up after four weeks or longer.

 Nail injury can be caused by:

 - accidentally shutting your fingers in a door